highbyte/dotnet-6502/docs/systems/c64/libraries.md

 the VIC-II registers once per raster line, so a mid-line register change becomes visible on the next line.

+The VIC-II also takes the bus from the CPU as on hardware: 40 cycles on every bad line (BA low from cycle 12, video matrix fetches in cycles 15-54) and two cycles per sprite with DMA on, BA low three cycles ahead.
+A CPU read that falls inside such a window waits until the window ends;
+writes do not wait.
+Bad lines follow the DEN bit and YSCROLL.
+Sprite DMA switches on when an enabled sprite's Y register equals the raster line as the VIC-II compares them and then runs for the sprite's 21 rows (42 when Y-expanded) whatever the registers do meanwhile, so a Y written to a line the raster has already passed costs nothing until the raster comes round again.
+Not
+modelled: the DEN latch at line $30 and the display-off idle state.

 ## Implementation libraries

 C64-specific host code lives in its own **engine-plugin** libraries, one per host technology,